-Emissions being released into the atmosphere associated with the consumption of purchased electricity, heat, steam and cooling.
-These are indirect emissions that are a consequence of the organisation's activities, but occur at sources that the business does not own or control.
+Emissions being released into the atmosphere associated with the consumption of purchased electricity, heat, steam and cooling are accounted for in Scope 2.
+These are indirect emissions that are a consequence of our activities but occur at sources that Mer does not own or control.

-The main scope 2 energy emissions come from the electricity and heating consumption from the organisation's offices and warehouses but also from the electricity consumption of our owned / leased electric vehicles.
+The main scope 2 energy emissions come from the electricity and heating consumption from our offices and warehouses but also from the electricity consumption of our owned / leased electric vehicles.

-Scope 3 (Indirect) ■
+Scope 3 (Indirect)